Promoting mental wellness for children and families

 Child First NC Results

-In 2021, families who participated in Child First reported improvements in the following areas that were identified as areas of concern at baseline:
+In 2022, families who participated in Child First reported improvements in the following areas of concern:

 of families reported